jupyterhub/jupyterhub/dockerfiles/README.md

 ## What is Dockerfile.base
 Dockerfile.base contains base image for jupyterhub.
-It does not work independently.
-To make it work it needs
+It does not work independently, but only as part of a full jupyterhub cluster

 ## How to use it?